motebus/ultrabook/Hello UltraDesk/Welcome to UltraDesk.md

 ## Jujue Account
 1. Make a Jujue account:
-* Head to account.ypcloud.com, click on Sign Up, and create a new username and password, then sign in.
+* Head to [account.ypcloud.com](https://account.ypcloud.com/#/login), click on Sign Up and create a new username and password.
+Then sign in to confirm your new account.
-* You can also choose to sing up with your gmail/facebook/telegram if you want.
+* You can also choose to sign up with your Gmail/Facebook/Telegram if you want.
-2. Head to [Jujue Browser](https://jujue.app/browser), click the button on the top right side(App Launcher), now you can use your account to reach to gitwork,fbuilder,jbuilder etc.
+2. Head to [Jujue Browser](https://jujue.app/browser), click the App Launcher button on the top right corner.
+Now you can use your account to access Gitwork,fBuilder,jBuilder etc.

-Gitwork
+### Gitwork
 ---
 * Make a Gitwork account:
 1. Sign in your Jujue account.